christyjacob4/web-tech-docs/docs/guide/cors.md

 this was done to ensure securirty. as CDNs and other others gained more populrity,

-whehn you send a reuest frokm yuor site to some other ste, the server sends back aa response, it is innfacrt **the  browser** which checks certain the headers in the response and **enforces the sanme origin policy**
+when you send a reuest frokm yuor site to some other ste, the server sends back aa response, it is innfacrt **the  browser** which checks certain the headers in the response and **enforces the sanme origin policy**

 <div style="text-align:center">